-If Roe falls, some fear repercussions for reproductive care
+If Roe falls, some fear repercussions for other reproductive care, too

 “You can take Plan B all you want when you’re pregnant.
 It will not do anything to your pregnancy,’’ she said.

-Emergency contraceptive pills like Plan B and IUDs may also prevent a fertilized egg from implanting in the womb, but experts say the science on that isn’t clear.
+Emergency contraceptive pills like Plan B, and IUDs as well, may also prevent a fertilized egg from implanting in the womb, but experts say the science on that isn’t clear.
 It is believed they mostly work by blocking fertilization.

 Political attempts to block access to intrauterine devices and other birth control “would be consistent with the pattern that we’re seeing right now,’’ said Dr. Jennifer Kerns, an associate professor at the University of California, San Francisco who also provides abortion care.
 “Many of us are very concerned that that’s kind of the next up on the chopping block.’’